kowalczyk-krzysztof/Marketplace/readme.md

 # Shop-API

-My first REST API - learning project
+My first REST API - learning project.
+Authentication is done using JWT tokens.

 NOTE: Registering as ADMIN is not possible.
 ADMIN role has to be manually given from inside database.